etheralpha/dailydoots-com/README.md

 .  | clamchoda             | “༼ つ ◕_◕ ༽つ ETH TAKE MY ENERGY ༼ つ ◕_◕ ༽つ”
 .  | cryptojobsgg          | [CryptoJobs.gg](https://cryptojobs.gg/) - The #1 crypto jobs board for employers and future employees
 .  | Cryptouf              | [Unofficial Curve Newsletter](https://cryptouf.substack.com/) -  A newsletter about what's happening in Curve Finance
+.  | danceratopz           | [disCarbon](https://flight.discarbon.earth/) - An app to offset your flight emissions by purchasing carbon credits
 .  | davidahoffman         | [Bankless Co-Founder](https://www.bankless.com/) - A guide for the crypto journey
 .  | domotheus             | EF Researcher
 .  | Dreth                 | Writing a book about crypto/defi (hence asking for scam examples recently) and writing in my blog <https://dac.ac/>